Constanze3/evil-json/README.md

 - Nicely access child values in a nested JSON Value
 - Stringify Values into minimal JSON strings

-\*: The library is not tailored to any specific standard thoguh it mostly follows the basic JSON standard (ECMA-404).
+\*: The library is not tailored to any specific standard though it mostly follows the basic JSON standard (ECMA-404).

 ## Usage